intrig-unicamp/P4-HH/README.md

 ---------

 ## Implementation in TNA P4_16
-Our proposed IPG based HH detection can be fit with most of the exsiting packet count based data structcures to detect HH.
-For HH implementation on a Tofino hardware (HW) switch using IPG instead of packet count, we leverage the HeavyKeeper(HK) algorithm, you can find HK paper <a href="https://www.usenix.org/conference/atc18/presentation/gong">here</a>, which is amenable to programmable HW. **The complete TNA P4_16 code can be find in "P4-TNA-HeavyHitter" folder.
+Our proposed IPG based HH detection can be fit with most of the existing packet count based data structures to detect HH.
+For HH implementation on Tofino hardware (HW) switch using IPG instead of packet count, we leverage the HeavyKeeper(HK) algorithm, you can find HK paper <a href="https://www.usenix.org/conference/atc18/presentation/gong">here</a>, which is amenable to programmable HW. **The complete TNA P4_16 code can be find in "P4-TNA-HeavyHitter" folder.
 The code is succesfullfy compiled on Tofino Wedge100BF-32X switch.
 This version has been succesfully tested to detect heavy-hitter flows with CAIDA traces 2016 (10 Gbps link) using TRex Realistic Traffic Generator.**

-## Implementation of SpaceSaving Algorithm using IPG instead of packet count
+## Implementation of SpaceSaving Algorithm using IPG instead of Packet Count
 We also implement our proposed idea using SpaceSaving Algorithm.
 SpaceSaving is a well known algorithm to detect top-k flows, you can find the paper <a href="https://dl.acm.org/doi/10.1007/978-3-540-30570-5_27">here</a>.
 However, in this algorithm, packet count is the basic idea to find HH.
 We use this algorithm with IPG instead of packet count.
-As we know, due to the whole table scanning at the time to decide to keep flow or eliminate from data structure, we cannot implement this algorithm on programmable data plane.
+As we know, due to the entire table scanning for each incoming packet, implement this algorithm on the programmable data plane can be difficult.
 Therefore, we implement this on python based simulator to validate our idea.
 The complete code can be find "SpaceSaving-IPG" folder.

 ### Exponential Weighted Moving Average (EWMA) of IPG vs flow throughputs for different size of Time-Windows using CAIDA traffic Trace-2016
 For 1 Sec Time-Window: